Dispersionless version of the constrained Toda hierarchy and symmetric radial L\"owner equation: Constrained Toda hierarchy

 The constrained Toda hierarchy is obtained by imposing the constraint \beq \bar L =L^{\dag}, \eeq where the ${}^\dag$-operation is defined as $(f(n)\circ e^{k\p_n})^{\dag} =e^{-k\p_n}\circ f(n)$.
 This implies that $\bar U_k(n)=U_k(n+k)$.
 It is easy to see that the constraint is preserved by the flows $\p_{t_k}-\p_{t_{-k}}$ and is destroyed by the flows $\p_{t_k}+\p_{t_{-k}}$, so one has to fix $t_k +t_{-k}=0$.
 In this way all the coefficient functions can be regarded as functions of $t_k$ with $k>0$ only.
-Introducing difference operators \beq A_m =B_m-B_{-m}, \eeq we can write the Lax and Zakharov-Shabat equations of the constrained hierarchy in the form \beq \p_{t_m}L=[A_m, L], \quad [\p_{t_m}-A_m, \, \p_{t_k}-A_k]=0, \quad m>0. \eeq
+Introducing difference operators \beq A_m =B_m-B_{-m}, \eeq we can write the Lax and Zakharov-Shabat equations of the constrained hierarchy in the form \beq \p_{t_m}L=[A_m, L], \quad [\p_{t_m}-A_m, \, \p_{t_k}-A_k]=0, \quad m>0. \eeq The simplest nontrivial equation of the hierarchy (obtained at $m=1$, $k=2$) is \beq \eeq where the function $\varphi_n$ is defined as $c(n)=e^{\frac{1}{2} (\varphi_{n+1}-\varphi_n )}$.

 The Zakharov-Shabat and Lax equations are compatibility conditions for the linear problems \beq \p_{t_m}\psi =A_m\psi , \quad L\psi =z\psi \eeq for the wave function $\psi =\psi (n,{\bf t}, z )$ depending on the spectral parameter $z\in \CC$ (and on all the times ${\bf t}=\{t_1, t_2, t_3 , \ldots \}$).
 The set of linear equations is equivalent to the bilinear relation \cite{KZ21} \beq \Bigl ( \oint_{C_{\infty}}-\oint_{C_0}\Bigr )\psi (n, {\bf t}, z)\psi (n', {\bf t}', z^{-1}) \frac{dz}{2\pi i z}=0 \eeq valid for all $n,n', {\bf t}, {\bf t}'$, where $C_{\infty}$, $C_0$ are small contours around $\infty$ and $0$ respectively.